unccv/the_original_problem/README.md

 | 2       | [Robert's Cross](https://github.com/unccv/the_original_problem/blob/master/notebooks/Robert's%20Cross.ipynb) | [Only Abstact and Pages 25-27 - Machine perception of 3d solids](papers/roberts_thesis.pdf)| - | convert_to_grayscale, roberts_cross |
 | 3       | [Image Filtering](https://github.com/unccv/the_original_problem/blob/master/notebooks/Image%20Filtering.ipynb) | [How Blurs & Filters Work - Computerphile](https://youtu.be/C_zFhWdM4ic) | - | make_gaussian_kernel, filter_2d |
 | 4 | [The Sobel–Feldman Operator](https://github.com/unccv/the_original_problem/blob/master/notebooks/The%20Sobel%E2%80%93Feldman%20Operator.ipynb) | [Finding the Edges (Sobel Operator) - Computerphile](https://youtu.be/uihBwtPIBxM) | [History of Sobel](papers/history_and_def_of_sobel_operator.pdf) | - |

+### Videos in Notebooks
+The notebooks in this repository make frequent use of gif animations.
+These files are pretty large, so we don't store them on github.
+Instructions on downloading videos are [below](http://github.com/unccv/the_original_problem#downloading-videos).

 ## Programming Challenge